How to White Label WordPress Login and Dashboard

 Here you can also add your tracking information like Google Analytics and a Facebook Pixel.
 By adding your Custom Code to Ultimate Client Dash it allows you to keep all the information in one location, and not worry about losing your custom code when you update your WordPress themes or plugins.

-You Made It!
-Congratulations on White Label Branding Your WordPress Website!
+You made it!
+Congratulations on your first White Label WordPress setup!

 We hope you enjoy using Ultimate Client Dash.
 Feel free to contact us if you have any questions or suggest features you would like to see in the next update.